-Whether you are continuing on from Marie Manoogian Elementary School or joining us from elsewhere, we are excited to be part of your academic journey.
-Leaving elementary school can seem daunting but our middle school program is designed to make the transition smooth while building a strong foundation for success in high school and beyond.
+Whether you are continuing from Marie Manoogian Elementary School or joining us from elsewhere, we are excited to be part of your academic journey.
+Leaving elementary school can seem daunting, but our middle school program is designed to make the transition smooth while building a solid foundation for success in high school and beyond.
 In a safe and supportive environment, students are exposed to opportunities that help them figure out their interests, are entrusted with more responsibility, and are challenged with increased academic rigor.
-With a variety of elective classes, clubs, and sports to choose from, there is something for every student!
+With various elective classes, clubs, and sports to choose from, something is available to encourage every student to thrive.

 The Armenian program concentrates on fluent reading, comprehension, and vocabulary development in these years.
 Discussions of reading materials offer opportunities to improve student oral language, communication, as well as development of ideas and values for the enhancement of their national identity.
 Oral presentations and projects are based on Armenian traditions, customs, Armenian current issues and holidays.
 Armenian websites on the Internet are used to enrich and broaden students’ knowledge and interest in Armenian topics.
 Poetry recitation and dramatization of short stories provide special enrichment to the reading program.
 Teaching of grammar pursues the goal of improving the writing skills of students.
 Paragraph, short composition, journal writing, translation, outlining, note taking and book reports are components of the Armenian writing program in the middle school.